ssamal94/whim-backend/README.md

-# About this project
+## About this project:

 ### Project Name: Whim (Backend)

-This app is a server and handles the database and business logic for project "WHIM".
+This a server that handles the database and business logic for project "WHIM".

-# About the author:
+## About the author:

-This app is fully developed and maintained by
+This app is fully developed and maintained by:

 ### Swagat Samal (Ssamal1788@conestogac.on.ca)

-## Available Scripts
+## Available Scripts:

-In the project directory, you can run below command to

-start the app server:
+### start the server: "npm start"

-### `npm start`

-generate code documetation (uses JsDoc):
+### generate code documetation : "npm generate:docs"

-### `npm generate:docs`
+\*this very website you are viewing